loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-map-values/README.md

 This module demonstrates the following:

 - The usage of the Kafka Streams DSL, including `mapValues()` and `peek()`.
-- Unit testing using the Topology Test Driver.
+- Unit testing using Topology Test Driver.

 In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`.
 The following tasks are performed:

 1. Map the attributes of the `KafkaPerson` value into uppercase.
-2. Write the result to a new topic named `PERSON_MAP_VALUES_TOPIC`.
+2. Write the resulting records to a new topic named `PERSON_MAP_VALUES_TOPIC`.

 ![topology.png](topology.png)